 - The Needs of the Many: Opposing this idea when they're considered the "few" is the guiding principle of Sanctuary.
 Of course, when they are the "many", they have no problem applying it to their own engineered offspring.

-- The Spock: all Sleepless, by virtue of being unable to sleep and thus having no access to the safety valve of the unconscious.
+- The Spock: All Sleepless, by virtue of being unable to sleep and thus having no access to the safety valve of the unconscious.
 (Seriously, Leisha dies at the age of 106.
-She sleeps once in her life, when she takes a drug at age 16.
-Imagine being conscious for 90 years straight, by the way.)
+She sleeps once in her life, when she takes a drug at age 16, meaning that she never dreams for 90 years straight.)

 - Teen Genius: Lizzie Francy.
 (Yes, there are a gazillion Sleepless wandering around who qualify, but Lizzie is the most jarring example because she's a Liver, who are paid to be dumb and unambitious.)